MaxxRider/Leech-Pro/README.md

 * `/leech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link. [this command will SPAM the chat and send the downloads a seperate files, if there is more than one file, in the specified torrent]

 * `/leech archive`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will create a .tar.gz file of the output directory, and send the files in the chat, splited into PARTS of 1024MiB each, due to Telegram limitations]

+* `/gleech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
+And this will download the files from the given link or torrent and will upload to the drive using rclone.

+* [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.
+Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`

+Only works with direct link.No magnet or torrent.

+And also added custom name like...

+You have to pass link as
+`www.download.me/gk.txt | new.txt`

+the file will be uploaded as `new.txt`.

 ## How to Use?